 Before pregnancy I had just accepted the extra fluff as my new normal, and it took some time but I finally felt comfortable in my skin.
 After pregnancy, I had a sneaking suspicion I would struggle with baby weight, and my stretch marked C-section “shelf” gave me little confidence my body would ever be the same.

 Turns out, over the course of the next year I would end up losing 68 pounds—that’s 65% of my new body weight!–without counting or cutting calories and without even hitting the gym.
 I now weigh what I weighed in college.
 As someone who has historically struggled to lose excess weight, I’m still shocked.

 I didn’t intend to set out on a postpartum weight loss journey last year.
 Actually, I just intended to feed my baby.
-I didn’t breastfeed for weight loss benefits though, especially since I knew many breastfeeding mothers actually gain weight or have difficulty losing weight until they wean.
-While breastfeeding can burn major calories–and I’m sure played a role in my weight loss–ultimately I believe these five things had a much greater impact on my postpartum body:
+I didn’t breastfeed for weight loss benefits though, especially since I knew some breastfeeding mothers actually gain weight or have difficulty losing weight until they wean.
+While breastfeeding can burn major calories–and I’m sure played a role in my weight loss–ultimately I believe these five things had a much greater impact on my postpartum body.

 1) I CUT OUT DAIRY FOR MY DAUGHTER